 The UK’s aid engagement with China

 China’s development progress over the last three decades has re-shaped its status and role in the international community.
-Although China is still defined as a developing country, it plays an increasingly important role in the developing world as a donor, investor and trading partner.
+Although China is still defined as a developing country, it is expected to reach the income threshold to graduate from aid eligibility in the next four to six years, and it plays an increasingly important role in the developing world as a donor, investor and trading partner.

 In 2011, the former Department for International Development (DFID) announced it would no longer provide official development assistance (ODA) to China, or support its domestic development.
 Instead, it would work with China to shape its role in the world, including its engagement with Africa and other developing regions – and in 2015, a new partnership between the UK and China was announced to tackle global development issues.

-As an information note, it will not make evaluative judgments or make recommendations.
-Instead it will provide insights about an area of the UK aid programme that is of considerable public interest.
+As an information note, it does not make evaluative judgments or make recommendations.